bostrum/poc-lora-thermometer/README.md

 # poc-lora-thermometer
-LoRa-based thermometer solution with Chirpstack, Mosquitto, Postgres and Redis.
+LoRa-based thermometer solution with self-hosted Chirpstack, Mosquitto, Postgres and Redis.
 Suitable for temperature monitoring by the ocean or lakes where internet access is limited.

 ## Architecture Diagram